-If any creditor (defined in the Intercreditor Agreement as the trustee for the notes on behalf of the holders of the notes, the Security Trustee, the lenders under the Revolving Credit Facility, the RCF Facility Agent and any receiver or delegate) or Cirsa or any of its subsidiaries receives or recovers a payment in contravention of the Intercreditor Agreement, such creditor shall hold such payment in trust and pay over such amounts to the Security Trustee for application in accordance with the provision described above under "-Enforcement."
+If any creditor (defined in the Intercreditor Agreement as any trustee for the 2023 notes or the 2018 notes on behalf of the holders of the 2023 notes or the 2018 notes, respectively, the Security Trustee, the lenders under the Revolving Credit Facility, the RCF Facility Agent and any receiver or delegate and any creditor of Permitted Debt, including a Permitted Debt representative) or Cirsa or any of its subsidiaries receives or recovers a payment in contravention of the Intercreditor Agreement, such creditor shall hold such payment in trust and pay over such amounts to the Security Trustee for application in accordance with the provision described above under "-Enforcement."

-In addition, if the trustee for the notes on behalf of the holders or the Cirsa Funding receives any amount from a member of the Group after enforcement of the notes or the Revolving Credit Facility, such person shall hold such amount in trust and pay over to the Security Trustee for application in accordance with the provisions described under "-Enforcement."
+In addition, if the 2023 notes trustee or the 2018 notes trustee on behalf of the holders of the notes, receives any amount from a member of the Group after enforcement of thenotes, any Permitted Debt or the Revolving Credit Facility, the 2023 notes trustee or 2018 notes trustee (as applicable) shall hold such amount in trust and pay over to the Security Trustee for application in accordance with the provisions described under "-Enforcement."